 Can you afford a $2000 mortgage payment without a hiccup in your life?
 What if interest rates go up when you renew?
 What if you get divorced, have a baby, etc.?
 What if you lose your job?

-The old rule of thumb used to be 30% of your income, which would be $1200.00 in this particular case.
+In this case, the old rule of thumb used to be 30% of your income, which would be $1200.00.
 But I don’t think this is probably realistic in this day and age in many cities across Canada.

 Today, there is a “STRESS TEST,” which can help determine the amount of money you can borrow towards a home.